- What Is a Gantt Chart? Definition & History

 A summary task is a skinny ‘umbrella’ task above various individual tasks.
-It is a good way of grouping activities together, especially as part of a project stage or phase.
+It’s a good way of grouping activities together, especially as part of a project stage or phase.
 You can ‘roll up’ your tasks (in other words, hide them from view) so that only the summary task is shown.
 The summary task also displays the task progress with shading, so you can view the progress of all tasks underneath in that one bar.

 A Gantt chart without collaboration is just a static plan.
-It’s a nice to have, but it isn’t helping you advance the work your team is doing.
-Be sure you can chat or comment around tasks to keep the workflow documented.
+It’s nice to have, but it isn’t helping you advance the work your team is doing.
+Be sure that you can chat or comment around tasks to keep the workflow documented.
 Your team will then get alerts every time a task has been updated, so they know when new activity has occurred.

-It’s important as you collaborate to also be able to attach files, images, videos or other notes to document the task progress and also to keep all the task information together.
+It’s important as you collaborate to also be able to attach files, images, videos or other notes to document the task progress and keep all the task information together.
 That way, you always know where to look to find the file related to the work you’re doing.

 Planned vs. Actual Progress